M. J. K. Smith: Biography

-Smith also represented England at rugby union, playing against Wales in 1956.
-He remains England's last double international to date in major sports by reference to his final appearance in 1972.
+He also represented England at rugby union against Wales in January 1956.
+He remains England's last male double international to date in major sports by reference to his final appearance in 1972.
 Arthur Milton, a double international in football and cricket, is later in terms of his first appearance in a second sport, making his Test debut six weeks after Smith.